 When it comes to losing fat and dropping weight, the workout basics should take a different approach to regular weight training or endurance cardio.
 The key is boosting metabolism in order to keep burning fat long after your workout is over and not just as a brief bypass product of your exertion.

-For this to happen there is only the hard way, that is reducing progressively rest times between sets and/or switch your marathon cardio sessions into Interval Training or Circuit Training sessions.
-Workouts structured in this way offer also the added benefit of being time efficient.
+For this to happen there is only the hard way, which is reducing progressively rest times between sets and/or switch your marathon cardio sessions into Interval Training or Circuit Training sessions.
+Workouts structured in this way offer also the added benefit of being time-efficient.

-Suppose you are at home and do not have equipment, you should make every workout a full body workout by performing few basic compound movements in rotation without resting.
+Suppose you are at home and do not have the equipment, you should make every workout a full-body workout by performing a few basic compound movements in rotation without resting.

 A better version of it would be to keep one dumbbell in your right hand, if you have, so as to offer increased resistance to your left obliques and then switch hand and repeat.

-With your legs and core muscles done you’re ready for for your upper body.
-You may start with push ups for your pecs and front deltoids , but if you have never tried them before they may be too challenging, in which case you may simply raise the bottom end of this exercise by raising your hands onto 2 chair seats and your feet to the floor so as to offer a lighter resistance when pushing, or even inclined against a wall.
+With your legs and core muscles did you’re ready for your upper body.
+You may start with push-ups for your pecs and front deltoids, but if you have never tried them before they may be too challenging, in which case you may simply raise the bottom end of this exercise by raising your hands onto 2 chair seats and your feet to the floor so as to offer a lighter resistance when pushing, or even inclined against a wall.

-For shoulders specifically, the only bodyweight exercises that work superbly, aside from regular push ups, are the hand stand push ups, that is pushing yourself up from an upside down position.
+For shoulders specifically, the only bodyweight exercises that work superbly, aside from regular push-ups, are the handstand push-ups, which is pushing yourself up from an upside-down position.
 Just kidding, these exercises do work wonders but are WAY too challenging for strength and balance and out of reach for 99.9% of men and women.

 Use proper form and carry on for as many reps you can handle, then switch to side pronated (palms down) raises with the same dumbbells up to a crucifix position again with your arms parallel to the floor.
 Do not go heavy with resistance on any exercise, stay on the 15 to 30 reps (or more if lighter) and keep proper form.

 Switch again to a seated or bent position from standing and keep raising the same dumbbells on your sides.
-By performing front, side and bent raises, you will have targeted your deltoids thoroughly.
+By performing front, side, and bent raise, you will have targeted your deltoids thoroughly.

-All these 6 non stop exercises make up for a cycle.
-You may need to build up your ability to complete a cycle non stop gradually, depending on your level of fitness and health, as per your doctor guidelines.
-When you really get fit you may want to to repeat a cycle again.
+All these 6 non-stop exercises make up for a cycle.
+You may need to build up your ability to complete a cycle non-stop gradually, depending on your level of fitness and health, as per your doctor’s guidelines.
+When you really get fit you may want to repeat a cycle again.